sathishmepco/Java-Interview-Programs/README.md

 68. When we should use socket and rmi?
 69. How will you write code for linkedlist in java?
 70. What is wrapper class?
 What is need of it?
+71. What are the various access specifiers for Java classes?
+72. What's the purpose of Static methods and static variables?